donhusa/find-my-friends/Readme.md

 	see index.php -> data-scope

+Ideas:

+lots of mutual friends - proably same school few mutual friends - more likely to have met in a group / event

 TODO:

+fix authorization - not all data is used get user's picture to go along with name

 status_feed_parser - should be used to find seed friends
 	(friend groups that don't interact aren't helpful)

-lots of mutual friends - proably same school few mutual friends - more likely to have met in a group / event

 link to overlap to actually see friends use pictures of friends to show friend groups